 Why is it needed?
 The exhaust ports from the older heads are so much larger than 0331’s that if you install the older head (while keeping the stock exhaust) you’ll have a huge exhaust leak.
 This plate blocks the holes.
 This sketch illustrates the problem.
 The other solution is to replace your manifolds, pre-cats and O2’s along with the head.

 Will it fit my jeep?
 If your jeep originally had an 0331 head, you plan to keep your stock exhaust manifolds, and your planning to install an 0630 or 7120, then yes.
 If you installed aftermarket headers for your 0331 before it cracked, then I’ll say probably.
 If you want to try it out and see if it fits, then I’ll ship normally and accept a return if it doesn’t work out.
-You pay shipping though.
+I just require that you pay for the return shipping (probably $10 to $20, depending on your location).

 What else do I need?
 You’ll need two exhaust/intake gaskets.
-Your stock 0331 gasket will be installed between the your stock exhaust and the adapter plate.
-The second needs to be the gasket that would be installed with the 0630 or 7120 head your about to install and it seals the head to the plate.
-Here’s the stack-up of the installed parts is.
+The first in is your stock 0331 gasket, it will be installed between the your stock exhaust and the adapter plate.
+The second one will be the gasket that would be installed with the 0630 or 7120 head your about to install.
+It seals your new 0630 or 7120 head to the plate.
+Here’s the stack-up of the installed parts with an 0630 head.
 You’ll also need to find a way to support the ignition rail when using the older heads.
-Because the older heads came from jeeps with spark plug wires, they lack the bosses to support the rail.
+Because the older heads came from jeeps with spark plug wires and not an ignition rail, the heads lack the bosses to support the rail.
 I made my own ignition rail brackets by bending up some 1″ wide x .060″ thick aluminum strips and drilling a couple holes to support the rail from the valve cover bolts.
+You can make up your own with some aluminum strips from any hardware store or buy the kit on the Purchase page.

 Will it pass emissions inspections?
 Mine passed no problem.
 Because I have no idea of the possible other issues going on with anyone’s jeep but my own, I make no guarantees about this.
-To date, no-one else has ever had a problem either though.
+To date, no-one else has ever had a problem though (and it’s been YEARS now).

 How do I buy one?
 Go to the Purchasing Page.